-The Client Services Manager will notify the private lawyer concerned and request a response to the complaint within a stipulated time.
+CSU will notify the private lawyer concerned and request a response to the complaint within 30 business days.

-On receipt of the private lawyer's response the Client Services Manager will prepare a report and draft a response to the complaint for consideration by the CEO.
+On receipt of the private lawyer's response CSU will prepare a report and draft a response to the complaint for consideration by the CEO.